monarch-initiative/monarch-ingest/docs/KG-Build-Process/kg-build-process.md

 ### Source Ingests

 Ingests are documented individually in the Sources section of this documentation.
 Ingests are either node or edge specific, and use IDs as defined in the source data files without additional re-mapping of identifiers.
 The primary role they have is to represent sources in biolink model and KGX format, and secondarily they may also subset from the source files.
+The output of individual ingests can be found in the [transform_output](https://data.monarchinitiative.org/monarch-kg-dev/latest/transform_output/index.html) directory in each release.

 ### Phenio-KG